arunprasaths/react-myreads-app/README.md

 # My Reads

-My Reads is a react application which allows us to manage books in shelfs shelfs and search for new books to add to the existing shelfs.
+My Reads is a react application which allows us to manage our books in shelfs.
+We can search for new books and add to any of the existing shelfs.

 ## Installation